 Is Huntsville Alabama a good place to live?

 Yes, for the right person.
 US News ranked Huntsville #7 in the US in 2024 and #1 Best Metro Area for Families in 2023.
 The job market, affordability, and school quality are standout strengths.
-The main genuine downsides are summer heat, tornado risk, limited public transit, and higher-than-average crime in some areas of the city.
+The main genuine downsides are summer heat and humidity, high pollen, tornado risk, limited public transit, and higher-than-average crime in some parts of the city.

 Is Huntsville Alabama growing too fast?